Spice up your inbox with FREE German recipes and a free recipe ebook!

 One loaf is to eat hot right away, while the other(s) will be stored and reheated for another dinner (slices warmed in the microwave are delicious) or sliced for sandwiches (a real treat!).

 Above, I’ve made it without the hard boiled eggs.
-Whether you make this German meatloaf recipe with or without the eggs, it makes a great dinner that also provides wonderful leftovers for sandwiches the next day.
+Whether you make this German meatloaf with or without the eggs, it makes a great dinner that also provides wonderful leftovers for sandwiches the next day.
+So yummy on rye bread with a little mustard or ketchup!

 You’ll see what an easy meatloaf recipe this is to make.